-The Vision: Healthy Streets That Work for Everyone

-The City of North Vancouver is working toward streets that are safe, welcoming, and support a variety of ways to get around.
+The Vision: Healthy Streets that Work for Everyone The City of North Vancouver is working toward streets that are safe, welcoming, and support a variety of ways to get around.
 While driving remains an important use, our streets also play a key role in connecting people who walk, bike, take transit, or use mobility aids.
 This vision is about creating spaces that serve all these needs while removing barriers, so everyone can move comfortably and confidently.
 By making our streets more inclusive and flexible, we're helping people of all ages and abilities stay connected, active, and involved in their community.

-The Goals

-The City's vision for healthy streets is guided by four key goals that reflect our commitment to a vibrant, inclusive, and sustainable future:
+The Goals The City's vision for healthy streets is guided by four key goals that reflect our commitment to a vibrant, inclusive, and sustainable future:

-- Our streets help our City prosper and be a vibrant place - Streets are essential to creating a lively city where people can meet, shop, and enjoy public spaces, alongside the efficient movement of goods, contributing to both economic growth and community wellbeing - Our streets support real and accessible choices for how we move around - A more connected transportation network ensures that everyone has reliable, convenient options for getting around, whether by walking, biking, transit, or driving
+Our streets ∠ support real and accessible choices for how we move around - A more connected network ensures that everyone convenient options for getting around, whether by walking, biking, transit, or driving

-- Our streets are safe and comfortable Safety is a top priority.
-The City is committed to eliminating serious injuries and fatalities, making streets safe and welcoming for all users - 4.
-Our streets reduce our impact on climate change and the environment - With transportation as a major source of emissions, the goal is to reduce environmental impact by promoting cleaner, lowcarbon travel options, helping the City reach its target of net zero emissions by 2050
+3 Our streets are safe and comfortable -Safety is a top priority.
+The City is committed to eliminating serious injuries and fatalities, making streets safe and welcoming for all users

+Our streets 4 reduce our impact on climate change and the environment - With transportation as a major source of emissions, the goal is to reduce environmental impact by promoting cleaner. lowcarbon travel options, helping the City reach its target of net zero emissions by 2050

 Our Accessibility Commitment

 Accessibility is deeply embedded in all visions for our City's future.
 Recognizing this significance, the City of North Vancouver is committed to improving accessibility for residents, municipal staff, and other community members with disabilities.
 By prioritizing accessibility, we can foster a truly vibrant, diverse, and livable community where everyone thrives.

 Other Commitments

 As City Council carries out this commitment to accessibility, their promise is to remain:

+- Open

+- Inclusive

+- Responsible

+- Progressive

+Engaged and Informed

+- sustainability
-• Open: Being accessible, transparent, accountable, and communicative

-- Inclusive: Respecting, considering, and including diverse perspectives - Responsible: Balancing responsibilities, including planning, environmental conservation, fiscal responsibility, and community well-being to ensure long-term sustainability - Progressive: Finding innovative approaches and partnerships that advance our City - Engaged and informed: Harnessing the power of data, the professional and lived expertise of staff with disabilities, and the invaluable insights of our disabled community members to make informed decisions together Our Partners in This Work
+Being accessible, transparent, accountable, and communicative Respecting, considering, and including diverse perspectives Balancing responsibilities, including planning, environmental conservation, fiscal responsibility, and community well-being to ensure long-term • Finding innovative approaches and partnerships that advance our City • Harnessing the power of data, the professional and lived expertise of staff with disabilities, and the invaluable insights of our disabled community members to make informed decisions together